Siggerud/RoboCar_3.0/readme.md

 ```
 python src/run.py
 ```
-5. Press button to start car

 ## Driving and controlling the car
 Give the commands given in the startup message when running the program.

 ### Exiting the program
 Give the exit command given in the start up message to return to stand by mode.
-To start car again just press the button again.
 To exit completely, press Ctrl + C.

 ## Appendix